Stellar Disruption of Axion Miniclusters in the Milky Way: Monte Carlo Simulations

-Our Monte Carlo simulations range over a logarithmic grid of values for the semi-major axis $a \in [0.1, 50]\,\mathrm{kpc}$.
-For each value of $a$, the simulation proceeds as follows: \begin{enumerate} \item We generate a set of $\NC = 10^5$ AMCs where the mass is sampled from a log-flat distribution between $M_{\rm min}$ and $M_{\rm max}$ and in overdensity according to the distribution $\mathrm{d}f_{\rm AMC}/\mathrm{d}\delta$ in Eq.~\eqref{eq:dfddelta}.
-The log-flat sampling was used to ensure that we had a sufficiently large number of high mass AMCs in our simulations.
-We will discuss how to re-weight the results of the simulations (and how we apply the AS cut) to recover the true distribution in Sec.~\ref{sec:AMCtoday}.
-We draw the eccentricity of each AMC orbit from $P(e)$, which we treat as independent of the galactocentric radius.
-Finally, each AMC is also given a random inclination angle $\psi$ with respect to the Galactic plane, uniformly sampled within $[-\pi/2,\pi/2]$. \item For each AMC orbit, we compute the number density of the stellar field encountered by the AMC as a function of time $n_\star(t)$ over a full orbit (see Appendix~\ref{sec:stellar_population}).
-We then evaluate the total number of encounters with stellar objects over an orbit as \be N = \int_0^{T_\mathrm{orb}} \, \mathrm{d}t\, n_\star(t) \, V_{\mathrm{AMC}}(t) \cdot \pi b_\mathrm{max}^2 \,, \ee where $b_\mathrm{max}$ is the maximum impact parameter that we consider (see below) and $V_{\mathrm{AMC}}(t)$ is the velocity of the AMC as a function of time.
-The total number of interactions is then given as $N_{\mathrm{int}} = N \times(t_{\rm MW}/T_\mathrm{orb})$.
-We truncate the total number of interactions at $N_\mathrm{cut} = 10^6$ which we justify below. \item For each AMC, we sample $N_{\mathrm{int}}$ relative velocities and impact parameters.
-From these we compute a list of energies $E_{\rm list}$ to be injected with each encounter, using Eq.~\eqref{eq:energy_perturbation}.
-The relative velocities are calculated by sampling from the integrand of Eq.~\eqref{eqn:Ninterac} to compute a distribution of the most likely interaction times.
-These interaction times can then be converted into a list of radii and AMC velocities using the Vis-Visa equation~\cite{logsdon1997orbital}.
-To obtain the encounter velocities, we then add a random 3-D velocity drawn from the local stellar velocity distribution, which we take as a Maxwell-Boltzmann distribution with dispersion $\sigma_v = \sqrt{G M_\mathrm{encl}(r)/r}$.
-The impact parameter is randomly drawn from the probability distribution defined as \be \frac{\mathrm{d}P}{\mathrm{d}b} = \frac{2b}{b_\mathrm{max}^2}\,. \ee We fix the maximum impact parameter $b_{\rm max}$ such that the energy injected is $1/N_\mathrm{cut}$ times smaller than the initial binding energy of the minicluster, $\Delta E (b_\mathrm{max}) = E_\mathrm{bind}/N_\mathrm{cut} = 10^{-6} E_\mathrm{bind}$.
+We fix the maximum impact parameter $b_{\rm max}$ such that the energy injected is $1/N_\mathrm{cut}$ times smaller than the initial binding energy of the minicluster, $\Delta E (b_\mathrm{max}) = E_\mathrm{bind}/N_\mathrm{cut} = 10^{-6} E_\mathrm{bind}$.
 The truncation at $N_\mathrm{cut}$ is therefore not physically relevant for completely disrupted AMCs but is sufficiently large to capture the effects of partial disruption.
 We find typical values of $b_\mathrm{max} \sim 10^{-2} \,\mathrm{pc}$ and $b_\mathrm{max} \sim 10^{-1} \,\mathrm{pc}$ for PL and NFW profiles respectively. \item We then iteratively perturb each AMC, through $E_{\rm list}$, using the prescription described in \S~\ref{sec:interactions}.
 We recompute the new radius and mass after each iteration.
 As we note in \S~\ref{sec:Perturbation}, in some cases the density of an NFW minicluster can increase after an encounter, making it more resistant to further disruption.
 When this happens, we recompute $b_\mathrm{max}$ using the procedure described in the previous step.
 We then recompute the number of interactions in the \textit{remaining} simulation time and truncate this at $N_\mathrm{cut}$.
 If the total AMC energy, given in Eq.~\eqref{eq:AMCenergy1}, climbs above zero, we consider it to be completely disrupted and remove it from the simulation.
 Note that we do not keep track of which AMCs pass the AS cut \textit{during} the simulations, instead applying the AS cut to the distribution of perturbed AMCs, as described in \S~\ref{sec:PhysicalProperties}. \end{enumerate}